Terms and Conditions

 - Awardee must provide Alaska NSF EPSCoR with final product(s), data, and other relevant project deliverables to be uploaded into the EPSCoR Data Portal.

-For more detailed information please see the National Science Foundation Financial & Administrative Terms and Conditions.
+For more detailed information please see the most recent version of the National Science Foundation Financial & Administrative Terms and Conditions.